jaeyow/fullstack-developer/_posts/website-performance-series/2019-11-24-website-performance-series-part-5.md

 Another option is to use resources in CDN.
 For example for the FontAwesome file `https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.7.1/js/all.min.js`, instead of hosting it myself, and be limited by the max-age of 600 seconds imposed by Github pages, I decided to use FontAwesome CDNs which have a max-age of 86400 seconds.
 Plus you get the advantage of the multiple edge locations that the CNDs can give you.

 Finally we have achieved all green!
-If this was an important page to for you, then this is the perfect time to run your experiments with the many packages like [Optimizely](https://www.optimizely.com/anz/), or [Freshmarketer](https://www.freshworks.com/marketing-automation/).
+If this was an important page to you, then this is the perfect time to run your experiments with the many packages like [Optimizely](https://www.optimizely.com/anz/), or [Freshmarketer](https://www.freshworks.com/marketing-automation/).

 **It is counterproductive to start split testing activities until you have high scores in Lighthouse.**